 19.47.010 Establishment.

 19.47.020 Policy.

 19.47.030 Report.

 19.47.040 Decisions consistent with report the policy.

 19.47.
 045 050 Permitted uses.

-19.47.060 MappingProhibited uses.
+19.47.
+050 060 Prohibited uses.

-19.47.070 Mapping.
+19.47.
+060 070 Mapping.

-19.47.080 Interpretation.
+19.47.
+070 080 Interpretation.

 19.47.010.
 Establishment.
-The After receipt of the wetlands inventory map under section 19.47.070, the council may establish, by ordinance under section 19.510.040 or section 19.510.050, wetlands overlay district zoning, including protective buffers and grading and grubbing restrictions, on any real property for the purpose of restoring or protecting a wetland on the property.
-The wetlands overlay district overlays the base or underlying zoning district so that any parcel of land in the wetlands overlay district will also be in another zoning district.
-Land within the wetlands overlay district is subject to the requirements established in this chapter and restrictions and requirements established by other applicable ordinances and regulations of the County.
-The department may adopt administrative rules to administer this chapter.
+After receipt of the wetlands inventory map pursuant tounder section 19.47.070, The the council may establish, by ordinance under section 19.510.040 or section 19.510.050, wetlands overlay district zoning, including protective buffers and grubbing and grubbing restrictions, on any real property for the purpose of restoring or protecting a wetland on the property.
+The wetlands overlay district overlays the base or underlying zoning district so that any parcel of land in the wetlands overlay district will also be in another zoning districtsubject to both its base or underlying zoning and the wetlands overlay zoning.
+Land within thea wetlands overlay district is subject to the requirements established in this chapter and restrictions and requirements established by other applicable ordinances and regulations of the County. -The dDepartment of Planning may adopt administrative rules to administer this cChapter.

 19.47.020.
 Policy.
 It is the policy of the County of Maui that wetlands be restored or protected.
-The council's intent is to identify, restore, and protect wetlands beyond what is required by the Clean Water Act, Coastal Zone Management Act, or any other law-to protect environmentally sensitive ecosystems and their services, including flood control, water quality enhancement, species protection, and climate adaptation and mitigation benefits.
+The council's intent is to identify, restore, and protect wetlands beyond what is required by the Clean Water Act, Coastal Zone Management Act, or any other law to protect environmentally sensitive ecosystems and their services, including flood control, water quality enhancement, species protection, and climate adaptation and mitigation benefits.
 All discretionary permits issued by the County must be consistent with this policy.

 19.47.030.
 Report.
-A. The planning director must produce, or cause to be produced, a report by a qualified environmental professional on the feasibility and advisability of wetlands restoration or protection on the property prior to approval of any of the following in the wetlands overlay district:
+A. A qualified scientific professional, under the direction of the The director, must produce, or cause to be produced, a report by a qualified environmental professional on the feasibility and advisability of wetlands restoration or protection on the property prior to approval of any of the following in the wetlands overlay district:

 - 1. Community plan amendment under section 2.80B.110. - 2.
 Subdivision approval under section 18.08.100. - 3.
 Change in zoning under section 19.510.040. - 4.
 Conditional zoning under section 19.510.050. - 5.
 District boundary amendment under chapter 19.68. - 6.
 Special use permit under section 19.510.070. - 7.
-Grading or grubbing permit under chapter 20.08. - B. Any report required by subsection A must be shared with provided to the decision-making officer or approving agency for the actions noted in subsection A and any relevant advisory agency.
-The report must outline ecosystem values, determine any potential impacts to wetlands, provide how wetlands may be maintained and enhanced, and include information and conclusions on the following:
+Grading or grubbing permit under chapter 20.08. - B. Any report required by subsection A must be shared with the provided to the approving decision making officer or agency for the actions noted in subsection A and any relevant advisory agency.
+The report must outline ecosystem values, determine any potential impacts to wetlands, provide how wetlands will may be maintained and even enhanced, recommend protective buffers to wetlands, and include information and conclusions on the following: